wdawson/okta.github.io/_source/_posts/2018-02-06-build-user-registration-with-node-react-and-okta.md

 {% img blog/build-user-registration-with-node-react-and-okta/single-page-app-settings-screen.png alt:"single page app settings screen" %}{: .center-image }

-Then click the `Done` button at the bottom.
+Then click the **Done** button at the bottom.

 Once the application has been created, select it from the applications listing, and click on the general tab to view the general settings for your application.

 {% img blog/build-user-registration-with-node-react-and-okta/general-settings-tab.png alt:"general settings tab" %}{: .center-image }

-At the bottom, you will see a “Client ID” setting (yours won't be blurred out, obviously).
+At the bottom, you will see a **Client ID** setting (yours won't be blurred out, obviously).
 Copy this to use in your React application.
 You will also need your Okta organization URL, which you can find at the top left of the dashboard page.
 It will probably look something like “https://dev-XXXXXX.oktapreview.com”.

 ## Add Authentication to the ReactJS Application